-The dichotomous FRPL variable served as a proxy for income, students who were FRPL eligible at any point between third- and fifth-grade were coded '1'; all other students were coded and '0'.
+Free or reduced-price lunch.
+The dichotomous FRPL variable served as a proxy for income, students who were FRPL eligible at any point between third and fifth grade were coded "1"; all other students were coded "0."
 At the school and district levels, FRPL was a continuous variable that reflected the proportion of students in the school/district eligible for FRPL (aggregated from the full student cohort data).

-Time in EL

-We measured time in EL, or time to reclassification, in years, from zero to five.
-To create this variable, we first calculated the number of days in which students were classified as EL between kindergarten and fifth-grade, based on administrative records of the date of classification as EL and the date of exit from EL (reclassification).
+Time in EL.
+We measured time in EL, or time to reclassification, in years, from 0 to 5.
+To create this variable, we first calculated the number of days in which students were classified as EL between kindergarten and fifth grade, based on administrative records of the date of classification as EL and the date of exit from EL (reclassification).
 The histogram in Figure 1 demonstrates the stochastic and multimodal nature of the EL variable when measured in days.
-We compared model fit measuring time in EL discretely (in years) and continuously (in days) (see Figures 1 and 2).
+We compared model fit measuring time in EL discretely (in years) and continuously (in days; see Figures 1 and 2).
 The continuous version of time in EL was measured as total days/365.
-In the discrete version of time in EL, '0' represented students in EL less than 365 days, '1' represented students in EL between 365 and 729 days, and so on.
+In the discrete version of time in EL, "0" represented students in EL less than 365 days, "1" represented students in EL between 365 and 729 days, and so on.
 Testing the relative fit of each of the multilevel models we estimated in this study, with EL time measured continuously (days) versus discretely (years), employing the discrete EL time variable produced better fit across all models.
-For example, in the baseline model of time in EL on the odds of being identified as gifted, the model with EL measured discretely had a better fit: The Akaike Information Criterion (AIC) was 78,818 for time measured continuously and 78,498 for time measured discretely.
+For example, in the baseline model of time in EL on the odds of being identified as gifted, the model with EL measured discretely had a better fit: The Akaike information criterion (AIC) was 78,818 for time measured continuously and 78,498 for time measured discretely.
 (Lower AIC values indicate better model-data fit.)

-There was also notable non-linearity in the relationship between time in EL (no matter how we measured it) and the percentage of EL students identified as gifted (see Table 3).
-Therefore, we examined a series of models to identify the best way to represent the nonlinear influence of time to EL exit on the proportion of EL students identified as gifted.
-We compared a linear model (AIC = 78,498), a quadratic model (time and time squared; AIC = 77,922), and a linear spline model (with a linear time variable and a spline variable defined as '0' for year 0, '1' for year 1, and '0' for years 2 through 5; AIC = 77,036).
-The AIC fit statistics showed that a linear trend plus a spline at time two fit the data best2.
+There was also notable non-linearity in the relationship between time in EL (no matter how we measured it) and the percentage of ELs identified as gifted (see Table 2).
+Therefore, we examined a series of models to identify the best way to represent the non-linear influence of time to EL exit on the proportion of ELs identified as gifted.
+We compared a linear model (AIC = 78,498), a quadratic model (time and time squared; AIC = 77,922), and a linear spline model (with a linear time variable and a spline variable defined as "0" for year 0, "1" for year 1, and "0" for years 2 to 5; AIC = 77,036).
+The AIC fit statistics showed that a linear trend plus a spline at Time 2 fit the data best.